Smart-Ace-Designs/Astro-Major-Tom/README.md

 # Astro Template: Major Tom

-**Major Tom** is an opinionated Astro 5 starter template with built-in support for Tailwind CSS, Prettier, view transitions, and import aliases and includes a basic starter component.
+Astro **Major Tom** is an opinionated Astro 5 starter template with built-in support for Tailwind CSS, Prettier, view transitions, and import aliases and includes a basic starter component.

-Using `bunx create-astro@latest` or `npx create-astro@latest` provides everything you need to create a basic Astro application.
+Using `create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that I found myself manually adding to every Astro project I created.
 To address this problem, I created this template to automatically include these items.
-Additionally, a custom PowerShell function was created to deploy this template and provide some additional functionality that the template cannot.
+Additionally, a custom [PowerShell function](https://github.com/Smart-Ace-Designs/SmartAceDesigns.AstroLiftoff) (also available in a PowerShell module) was created to deploy this template and provide additional functionality that the template cannot.

 The template includes:
 - [Tailwind CSS v4.1](https://tailwindcss.com/)